pfroud/DialPlus/README.md

 ```
 The background image goes from 0 to 12 hours, so twice the background width is 24 hours.
 Consequently, the term `BACKGROUND_WIDTH * 2 / mins_in_day`  equals the number of pixels per minute.

-Both he ticks and the needle are 2 pixels wide, so the number of pixels per minute should be exactly 2. `BACKGROUND_WIDTH` is [1366 pixels](https://github.com/ItsPriyesh/Dial/blob/master/src/Dial.c#L3), so
+Both the ticks and the needle are 2 pixels wide, so the number of pixels per minute should be exactly 2. `BACKGROUND_WIDTH` is [1366 pixels](https://github.com/ItsPriyesh/Dial/blob/master/src/Dial.c#L3), so

 ```
   BACKGROUND_WIDTH * 2 / mins_in_day
 = 1366 * 2 / 1440
 = 1.897222
 ```
 which is not 2.
-The Pebble's hardware cannot do floating point numbers.
+(The Pebble's hardware cannot do floating point numbers.)

 ### Font licence